Jump to:

 Instructions

-- Bring 6 cups water to a boil in a large pot; season with the kosher salt.
-Add the green beans and blanch 4-5 minutes or until bite tender but still very bright green in color.
-Do not overcook – the green beans should still have a decent bite and crispness.
+- Bring 6 cups water to a boil in a 6-quart pot; season with the kosher salt.
+Add the green beans and blanch (see Note 3) for 4-5 minutes or until bite tender but still very bright green in color.

-- While the water is coming to a boil, heat 2 tbsp butter in a 12” skillet over medium high heat.
-Add the butter and heat until it melts then foams.
-Add the almonds, toss to coat in the fat, and saute 2 minutes.
+- While the water is coming to a boil, heat the butter in a 10” skillet over medium heat until it melts then foams.
+Add the almonds, toss to coat in the fat, and saute for 2 minutes, stirring occasionally.

-- Add the shallots, toss in the butter and almonds, and saute until the almonds are golden brown and the shallots are lightly caramelized, 8-9 minutes.
+- Add the shallots and toss with the butter and almonds.
+Saute, stirring occasionally, until the almonds are golden brown and the shallots are lightly caramelized, 8-9 minutes.
 Add the garlic and saute, stirring constantly, for 1 minute more.

-- Drain the green beans, then immediately transfer to the hot skillet.
+- Drain the green beans, shake to release as much moisture as possible, then immediately transfer to the skillet.
 Saute, tossing frequently, until the green beans are tender, 2-3 minutes more.
-Season with lemon juice, ground pepper, and additional salt to taste.
+Stir in the lemon juice.
+Taste for seasoning and additional salt and black pepper to taste.
+Serve warm, right away.
+Enjoy!